Ski Gear Review: EXTREM, LANGE, LOOK, MARKER | Edited by Yuki Kuwahara

 Touring: ★★★★★

-Groomed runs at the beginning of the season and spring backcountry.
+Groomed slopes at the beginning of the season, and spring backcountry.

-This is a carbon fiber model that is not just about lightness, but also has high rebound, responsiveness, and excellent gliding performance.
-It is an all-mountain ski with a firm edge grip that makes carving fun and even powder fun.
-It has a good balance of light weight and gliding performance, making it ideal for spring backcountry skiing and is a favorite of mine.
-I recommend it to anyone who wants to climb as easily as possible and enjoy skiing.
+This carbon fiber model isn't just about lightness; it's a ski with high rebound, responsiveness, and excellent gliding performance.
+The firm edge grip makes carving enjoyable, and it's an all-mountain ski that can even handle powder.
+It strikes a good balance between lightweight design and gliding performance, making it ideal for spring backcountry skiing, which I really like.
+Recommended for anyone who wants to climb more easily and enjoy the descent.

 Boots ① Review